Server data from the Official MCP Registry

 ready_for_wallet_review state, and serves a digest-gated byte handoff to the same-machine review page for user-controlled wallet signing with execution receipts recorded on the session.
 MCP responses do not contain transaction bytes, signing data, or signing readiness.In one sentence: Say Ur Intent is a local-first Sui intent evidence and review layer that progresses from verified evidence to user-controlled wallet signing only after Say Ur Intent independently builds or verifies the transaction material and shows a human-readable local review.

-DeepBook is the current Sui source for liquidity and price facts in this release.
+DeepBook and FlowX are the current Sui liquidity and price sources in this release: DeepBook provides scoped conversion, price, and orderbook evidence, and FlowX provides indicative CLMM route quotes.
 Wallet and Sui balance reads describe held assets.
-DeepBook provides scoped conversion and price evidence.
-DeepBook does not define the whole product.
+They do not define the whole product.

 Say Ur Intent does not custody funds, hold private keys, or autonomously trade on behalf of users.
 By current design, it does not rank venues, choose routes, make best-price recommendations, or silently choose settlement tokens for users.

-The current release can build local unsigned transaction material only inside the account-bound DeepBook swap review path.
+The current release can build local unsigned transaction material inside the account-bound DeepBook and FlowX swap review paths.
 It does not expose transaction bytes.
 Wallet signing is user-controlled on the local review page after a digest-gated handoff; MCP responses never request signatures, provide signing readiness, or execute payments.

 Current review sessions are local evidence-review records only.
 DeepBook review state may show that local transaction material was built, internally bound to a Sui transaction digest, and used to derive object ownership, quote/policy provenance, human-readable review facts, and review-time simulation evidence.
 Review sessions do not contain public transaction bytes, signing requests, or executable wallet actions.